It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 These characteristics can help form a prognosis and measure response to treatment using minimal residual disease.

-Cytogenetic karyotype studies show chromosomal abnormalities, which help doctors confirm that someone has leukemia and discover the type or subtype of leukemia.
+Cytogenetic karyotype studies show chromosomal abnormalities, which help doctors confirm someone has leukemia and discover the type or subtype of leukemia.

 The results of cytogenetic studies also help doctors plan treatment and predict how well treatment will work.

-Some important chromosomal abnormalities can be found by looking at cells under a microscope.
+Significant chromosomal abnormalities can be found by looking at cells under a microscope.

 But most DNA changes need more detailed analysis with other molecular studies, including fluorescent in situ hybridization and polymerase chain reaction.